nathancarter/weblurch/doc/plan.md

 becomes convenient or useful; this document lists things in a more-or-less required order of completion.

-## Documenting each demo app better

- * Make the help menu flash when the page is first loaded, until someone clicks it, or until a certain amount of time has passed.

 ## Arrows among groups

 Add to the Group class the following two functions for use by LAs.
 When